Corrado Guzzanti: Series and movies

-The return with Aniene
+Return with Aniene

-In 2011, he returned to television, still on SKY Italia, with Aniene, where he proposes new characters such as Aniene (who gives the name to the program), a superhero sent to Earth by his Father, to restore order among humans.
+In 2011, he returned to television, still on Sky Italia, with Aniene, where he proposes new characters such as Aniene (who gives the name to the program), a superhero sent to Earth by his Father, to restore order among humans.
 He also reintroduces already known characters, such as the impersonation of the singer Antonello Venditti, the Mason, the Mafioso (who celebrates 150 years of the Mafia instead of the unification of Italy), and Father Florestano Pizzarro, a powerful priest who is in fact, a nihilist and candidly admits to having worn the cassock for mere convenience.

 In January 2013, Guzzanti was denounced by the Aiart (Association of Catholic viewers) for "having offended the religious feeling of Italians with barrack jokes", following the broadcast on public channel La7 of the play Recital, in which he played the role of Father Pizzarro.
 In Guzzanti's defence, the director of the newspaper Articolo21 Stefano Corradino launched a petition on Change.org, which gathered about 54,000 signatures in a few weeks.
 At the end of the case, Corrado Guzzanti wrote a letter of thanks in which, among other things, he analysed the interference of religion on Italian cultural life, "which offended his secular feeling".

 Also in 2013 he received the Special Prize of the Wind Music Awards for his show "Aniene".

 In 2014, he acted in the comedy Ogni maledetto Natale, in which, like all the actors in the film, he plays two different roles in the two main families: the Colardo family's Uncle Sauro and Filipino Benji who works for the Marinelli family.

 In 2015, he played the role of Carabinieri marshal Carmelo La Mattina in the film A Bigger Splash by Luca Guadagnino.

 On 25 May 2016, Guzzanti returned to television on SKY with a 4-part series Dov'é Mario?(Where is Mario?), in which he plays a famous snobbish intellectual, Mario Bambea, who, after a serious car accident, begins to suffer from a split personality, allowing his alter ego Bizio Capoccetti, a crude and vulgar comic, to emerge.

 In 2018 he joined the cast of the series I delitti del BarLume (in its fifth season), where he plays the Venetian insurance agent Paolo Pasquali.

 In 2022 he participated in the programme LOL2 Italia.

+In 2023, Guzzanti portrayed a fictionalized version of himself in season 1, episode 1 of the Sky Atlantic TV series Call My Agent - Italia.